Annette Kellerman: Personal life

 Kellermann married her American-born manager, James Sullivan, on or around 26 November 1912 at Danbury, Connecticut.

-A life-long vegetarian, Kellermann owned a health food store in Long Beach, California, later in life.
+A life-long vegetarian, later in life Kellermann owned a health food store in Long Beach, California.
 She remained active well into old age, continuing to swim and exercise until a short time before her death.
 She and her husband returned to live in Australia in 1970, and in 1974, she was honoured by the International Swimming Hall of Fame at Fort Lauderdale, Florida.

 Kellermann outlived her husband and died in the hospital at Southport, Queensland, Australia, on 6 November 1975, aged 89.
 She was cremated with Roman Catholic rites.
 Her remains were scattered in the Great Barrier Reef.
 She had no children.